 - to continue to expand my portfolio to produce a wide and varied collection of work

 - to sell my fabric designs by the metre on my website together with a selection of bespoke, coordinating pieces of home decor such as lampshades, cushions, prints and wallpaper

 - I am about to launch a series of sewing tutorials over on my blog and would love to make a course of videos to go alongside them, showcasing my fabric designs of course

 - I would love to do one of the big trade shows

 - and ultimately I would like to bring all of my passions together in a book

 That was an amazing insight into Gaynor’s world and how she’s using classes online to get ahead.
 Thank you Gaynor for sharing this with us.
 Please follow Gaynor below on all her social media sites and keep up-to-date with what she’s doing.

-If you’re interested in taking the same Bonnie Christine class (affiliate) ‘Intro to Surface Pattern Design’ or any other course, you can join Skillshare and receive your first months for free, courtesy of my affiliate link.
+If you’re interested in taking the same Bonnie Christine class (affiliate) ‘Intro to Surface Pattern Design’ or any other course, you can join Skillshare and receive your first 3 months for $0.99 courtesy of my affiliate link.

 If you enjoyed this post, please leave a comment to tell me.
 Come back soon to read my next interview and don’t forget to join my newsletter and you’ll receive FREE access to the library page full of resources for Surface Pattern Designer + Artists!